murdockcrc/typescript_notes/summaries/tooling.md

 Add the `watch: true` compiler option so TSC recompiles everytime a file change is detected.

 `tsc` will look for a `tsconfig.json` file in the local directory.
 If it does not find one, it will traverse the folder structure until it finds one.

+## ECMAScript versions

+* ES3: super legacy
+* ES6: most modern browers.
+May face issues in enterprise environments where browsers and OSs might be very out of date.
+* ESnext: the latest

+There other options available, however these are the most common ones.

 ## Inheritance